nicsig/config/.vim/plugin/README/matchup.md

 ##
 # Issues
+## I can't read the documentation of the default matchit plugin!

+    :packadd matchit | h matchit

 ## Highlighting is not correct for construct X!

 match-up  uses  matchit's filetype-specific  data,  which  may not  give  enough